 I’m a native North Carolinian from a small town in western N.C. called Franklin, where some of my family still lives.
 I’m the youngest of seven girls.
 Yes, no brothers!
 I love to read.
 A lot.
 I’ve been running a book club since 2010 and I’m obsessed with Goodreads.
 I’m also a fan of cooking (especially brunch food), tennis, travel, photography and live music.

-I live in Washington, D.C. with my husband, Matt, and our daughter, Margot.
+I live in Washington, D.C., with my husband, Matt, and our kids, Margot and Hike.

-Anything on this blog is my opinion, and in no way reflects the position of my employer, The Washington Post.
+Anything on this blog is my opinion and does not reflect the position of my employer, The Washington Post.
 All graphics are reproduced from The Washington Post, unless otherwise noted.